MEXICO, MARXISTS & JACK KEROUAC

 There were other books on the table written by Ezra Pound, Gertrude Stein, Marcel Proust, Thoreau, Emerson, Whitman, William Blake, and W.B.
 Yeats.
 Van Roth continued to skim and read a chapter or two.
 As he thumbed through a copy of Millerʼs Tropic of Cancer, he began to wonder just what in the hell was his brother doing there with these other screwballs?
 After reading a few chapters, he realized that Millerʼs life in Paris was not unlike Kerouacʼs while On the Road -- an endless search for kicks -- anything to cure the boredom and banality of their lives.
 Why did Bobby just give up and choose this way of life? thought younger brother Davie.

 The elder Van Roth was now a useless member of society -- a living corpse and it was no longer in the cards to exert himself.
 He read his Emily Dickinson: "Iʼm nobody!
 Who are you?
 Are you nobody, too?"
 (Dickinson, Emily.
 Selected Poems and Letters of Emily Dickinson.
-Garden City: Doubleday, 1959. pp. 75) The hell with it, he thought.
+Garden City: Doubleday, 1959. pp. 75).
+The hell with it, he thought.
 Iʼm crippled!
 It would take some outside force -- an external push to motivate him.
 Why chase after a world which shall never be yours?
-No tears would be shed for a future that could not be his own.
+No tears would be shed for a future that could not possibly be the one of his dreams.
 Bobby had turned his back on the past.

 “I want to break through this enlarged world and stand again on the frontier of an unknown world which will throw this pale, unilateral world into shadow.
 I want to pass beyond...to the irresponsibilities of the anarchic man who cannot be coerced nor wheeled nor cajoled nor bribed nor traduced.”
 (Miller, Henry.
 Tropic of Capricorn.
 NY: Grove Press, 1961. pp. 139)